fteodoro803/npm-library-boilerplate/README.md

 ### Easy build config

-Bundling is achieved with `unbuild` with no config.
-This is used and maintained by the maintainers of Nuxt.js
+Bundling is achieved with `tsup` and the output format is validated with `@arethetypeswrong/cli`.

-&nbsp;

-&nbsp;

-## Todo:

-- Lint for different JavaScript runtimes:
-  - Create eslint plugin from [runtime-compat](https://github.com/unjs/runtime-compat/tree/main/packages/runtime-compat-data) data.